-- (1) The successful completion of all modules in the intensive year and the successful completion of the theoretical block examination are required for admission to the master thesis. - (2) 1The application for admission to the master thesis must be filed with the degree programme office and must have been received there by no later than 15.09.
-2In this, the following documents must be enclosed: - a) Proof of fulfilment as concerns the requirements specified under section 1, - b) Proposal of the topic for the master thesis, - c) A proposal for the first academic advisor or the second academic advisor, - d) A written confirmation of the first academic advisor and the second academic advisor, - e) A declaration specifying that the master examination has not been failed definitively or registered as definitively failed in the same or similar master degree programme at a domestic or foreign university.
+(1) The successful completion of all modules in the intensive year and the successful completion of the theoretical block examination are required for admission to the master thesis.

+(2) The application for admission to the master thesis must be filed with the degree programme office and must have been received there by no later than the 15th of the month before the start of the semester.
+In this, following documents must be enclosed:

+- a) Proof of fulfilment as concerns the requirements specified under section 1, - b) Proposal of the topic for the master thesis, - c) A proposal for the first academic advisor or the second academic advisor, - d) A written confirmation of the first academic advisor and the second academic advisor, - e) A declaration specifying that the master examination has not been failed definitively or registered as definitively failed in the same or similar master degree programme at a domestic or foreign university.

-3The proposal under letters b) and c) as well as the proof as specified under letter d) are unnecessary if the student provides assurance that he or she has been unable to find an academic advisor.
+The proposal under letters b) and c) as well as the proof as specified under letter d) are unnecessary if the student provides assurance that he or she has been unable to find an academic advisor.

-(3) 1The examination board decides on the admission.
-2This should be rejected if the qualifications for entry are not fulfilled or the master examination in the same or comparable master degree programme at a domestic or foreign university has been definitively failed.
+(3) The examination board decides on the admission.
+This should be rejected if the qualifications for entry are not fulfilled or the master examination in the same or comparable master degree programme at a domestic or foreign university has been definitively failed.